 Cardiff is known as ‘The City of Arcades‘ because of all its beautiful Victorian & Edwardian arcades dating back to 1885 that now house over 100 independent cafes, bars and shops making them top places to visit in Cardiff.

-Make sure you add Castle Quarter Arcades, High Street Arcade, Royal Arcade and Morgan Arcade to your list of places to see in Cardiff as you walk through the city.
+Make sure you add these shopping arcades in Cardiff to your list of places to see in Cardiff as you walk through the city.

 3. Cardiff Market